housyty/t3-conv/README.md

 - Windows x64.
 - Tianzheng TArch T20 V9 installed locally.
-- AutoCAD 2020-2026 installed locally, with an available `Fonts` directory.
+- AutoCAD 2020 or 2021 installed locally, with an available `Fonts` directory.
 - CMake 3.20+ and a C++17-capable MSVC toolchain when building from source.

 The portable package and this repository do not include Tianzheng or AutoCAD files.